Making a Personal Retreat at New Melleray

 What to Expect When You Get to the Monastery

 Upon arrival you'll need to stop at the front office in order to get your room assignment.
 If there is no one there, it is probably because the monks are at prayer in the church.
 You are welcome to attend (it's OK to come in late) or simply have a seat outside the office until the Guestmaster returns.
 If the monks are not at prayer and there is no one in the front office, most likely the Guestmaster has had to step away momentarily and will return shortly and tell you how to find your room.
-In addition he'll point out where the dining room is located, as well as the "snack room" where coffee and tea making supplies can always be found along with the monastery's famous cookies.
+In addition he'll point out where the dining room is located, as well as the "snack room" where coffee and tea making supplies can always be found.

 It is important to remember that while the monks at New Melleray extend a centuries-old tradition of hospitality to guests and visitors, they are nevertheless a cloistered community.
 They have graciously made the Guesthouse and the outside grounds in front of it open to the public.
 In turn, they depend on visitors, guests and retreatants to respect their need for privacy by making a point not to intrude beyond the boundaries of the monastic enclosure.
 You will always be able to identify these areas by observing the "monastic enclosure" signs that you will see posted at various places.